-- Oranges and blueberries – Blueberries are filled with vitamins and antioxidants – a well-known superfood that can only be great for your lactating needs.
+- Oranges and blueberries – Blueberries are filled with vitamins and antioxidants.
+They are a well-known superfood that can only be great for your lactating needs.
 Oranges, which are loaded with vitamin C are also good for nursing mums.

-- Brown rice – Whole-grain carbohydrates such as brown rice can help keep your energy levels up and help you make great quality milk for your little ones.
+- Brown rice – Whole grain carbohydrates such as brown rice can help keep your energy levels up.
+It can also help you make great quality milk for your little ones.

-Some foods can be harmful to a breastfeeding mother, so it is important that you know what these are and avoid them.
+Some foods can be harmful to a breastfeeding mother.
+It is important that you know what these are and avoid them.
 You should also avoid any kind of alcohol or caffeine while breastfeeding.

 In general, there are no food restrictions if your twin babies are not experiencing digestive issues such as colic or reflux (also known as gastro-oesophageal reflux disease).
 If this is the case with one or both of your twins, then do consult your doctor before changing their diet in any way.